Click to toggle navigation menu.

 How AI Is Changing the Risk Landscape for Tech Companies

 Traditional Tech E&O claims were relatively straightforward.
 Software had a bug.
 A system went down.
-A service wasn’t delivered.
+A service was not delivered.
 The failure was identifiable and the causation was usually clear.

 AI introduces a fundamentally different risk profile.